Email security

 Account takeover (ATO) is a form of identity theft in which cybercriminals can send emails from a legitimate business account.
-Scammers who have control of a business leader's emails can request payments and confidential information from employees, knowing that they're likely to be more successful than if they had simply made a spoof email account.
+Threat actors who have control of a business leader's inbox can request payments and confidential information from employees, knowing that they're likely to be more successful than if they had simply made a spoof email account.

 Unfortunately, ATO is on the rise.
-Statistics show that ATO cases have skyrocketed by almost 300% since 2019.
+Statistics show that ATO cases have skyrocketed since 2019.
+According to our latest research, 58% of Cybersecurity leaders we interviewed confirmed that their organizations had suffered instances of ATO, and 79% of those attacks started with a phishing email.
 Therefore, organizations and their employees must be aware of ATO so they can prevent an attack.

 How does account takeover happen?